 What’s the Difference Between an IRA and 401(k)?

 IRAs and 401(k)s are among the most common defined contribution plans, and both offer tax-advantaged retirement savings.
 However, there are a few key differences between these types of plans.
 The good news is that you don’t have to choose one over the other.
 If you’re planning well for retirement, it’s quite likely that your plan may include both a well-funded IRA and a 401(k).
-But it’s a good idea to be informed about the differences so you can make smart choices for your future.

 What’s a 401(k)?